midkiffaries/m20T1/README.md

 ## Todo List
 - Make adjustments to <code>layout.css</code> and move the page layout to CSS Grid
-- Seperating more of my personallized styling
+- Seperating more of my personallized styling from the CSS

 ## How to use this theme
 This theme is not available on the official WordPress theme library.
 In order to use it on your own WordPress site, you first need to upload/FTP the folder <code>/m20T1-1.x.x-Live/</code> into <code>/wp-content/themes/</code>.
 From there the <b>m20T1</b> should automatically appear under "Appearance -> Themes" in your WordPress admin section.